All Together Now (1991 Australian TV series)

-All Together Now was an Australian sitcom that was broadcast on Nine Network between 1991 and 1993.
-The premise involved an aging rocker, played by Jon English trying to maintain his music career while living with his son and daughter.
+All Together Now is an Australian sitcom that was broadcast on Nine Network between 1991 and 1993.
+The premise involved an ageing rocker, played by Jon English trying to maintain his music career while living with his son and daughter.
 For an undetermined number of initial episodes filmed prior to public broadcast, the show title was "Rhythm and Blues" and had a different theme song.